Philip E. Smith: Capture

 On 20 September 1965 Smith was flying his F-104C #56-883 on a mission to escort an EC-121 over the Gulf of Tonkin when due to equipment failure and incorrect navigational commands he strayed into Chinese airspace over Hainan.
 His aircraft was intercepted and shot down by two Shenyang J-6 fighters of the People's Liberation Army Naval Air Force near Haikou.
 Smith ejected successfully and was captured by PLA forces.
 On 21 September the U.S. military acknowledged that Smith was missing and reported that Smith had radioed that he was experiencing mechanical problems and fuel shortage, but did not confirm that he had been shot down.

-Initially he refused to speak to the PLA Navy personnel who captured him.
-However, when a PLA Air Force Officer entered the room, He stood up and gave a salute.
-He explained that he did not realise the PLA Navy personnel were regular forces, citing their newly changed grey Type 65 Navy uniforms.

 He was first taken to Guangzhou for interrogation and then later transferred to Beijing.
 Most of his captivity was spent in solitary confinement; however, he did meet John T. Downey and Richard Fecteau both of whom were CIA agents captured in 1952.